rizdaprasetya/mt-alt-doc/en/technical-reference/sandbox-test.md

 |**Maybank** | 4055 7796 2846 0474 | 5520 0883 1465 3770|

 ##### Offline Card
+For testing scenario: Deny because card is not eligible for online transaction

 |Brand | Card Number |
 |---|---|
 | VISA | 4705 8595 1098 4866